 Periodically check that the outdoor frame is not damaged.
 There is a risk of explosion, physical injury, or death.
-O Do not supply power to the unit until all wiring and piping are completed or reconnected and checked.
-There is risk of physical injury or death due to electric shock.

 If the air conditioner is installed in a small space, take measures to prevent the refrigerant concentration from exceeding safety limits in the event of a refrigerant leak.
-Consult the latest edition of ASHRAE (American Society of Heating,
+Consult the latest edition of A SHRAF (American Society of Heating

-Refrigerating, and Air Conditioning Engineers) Standard 15.
+Consult the latest edition of ASHRAE (American Society of Heating, Refrigerating, and Air Conditioning Engineers) Standard 15.
 If the refrigerant leaks and safety limits are exceeded, it could result in personal injuries or death from oxygen depletion.

-The branch distribution (BD) unit must be installed indoors; O do not install the BD unit in a highly humid environment.
+The branch distribution (BD) unit must be installed indoors; do not install the BD unit in a highly humid environment.
 There is risk of physical injury or death due to electric shock.